microsoft/azuredevopslabs/labs/vsts/git/readme.md

 ---

 ## Overview
+Team Services supports two types of version control Git and Team Foundation Version Control (TFVC).
+Here is a quick overview of the two version control systems:

+ - **Team Foundation Version Control (TFVC)**: TFVC is a centralized version control system.
+Typically, team members have only one version of each file on their dev machines.
+Historical data is maintained only on the server.
+Branches are path-based and created on the server.

-<a href="https://www.visualstudio.com/en-us/docs/git/overview/">Git</a> is a distributed version control system.
+- **Git**: Git is a distributed version control system.
 Git repositories can live locally (such as on a developer’s machine).
+Each developer has a copy of the source repository on their dev machine.
+Developers can commit each set of changes on their dev machine and perform version control operations such as history and compare without a network connection.

+Git is the default version control provider for new projects.
+You should use Git for version control in your projects unless you have a specific need for centralized version control features in TFVC.

-You will learn how to establish a local Git repository, which can easily be synchronized with a centralized Git repository in Visual Studio Team Services.
+In this lab, you will learn how to establish a local Git repository, which can easily be synchronized with a centralized Git repository in Visual Studio Team Services.
 In addition, you will learn about Git branching and merging support.

 ## Pre-requisites